nvpro-samples/nvpro_core/nvgl/README.md

 It also comes with some convenience functions to reload shaders etc.
 That is why we pass out the **ProgramID** rather than a GLuint directly.

-To change the compilation behavior manipulate the public member variables prior createShaderModule.

-m_filetype is crucial for this.
-You can pass raw spir-v files or GLSL.
-If GLSL is used either the backdoor m_useNVextension must be used, or preferrable shaderc (which must be added via _add_package_ShaderC() in CMake of the project)

 Example:

 ``` c++